amended November 2013 )

 The Arbitration shall maintain the privacy of the

-Arbitrators shall otherwise have the power to require the exclusion of any
+The Arbitrators shall otherwise have the power to require the exclusion

-witness, other than a party or other essential person, during the testimony of
+of any witness, other than a party or other essential person, during the

-discretionary with the Arbitrators to determine the propriety of the attendance
+be discretionary with the Arbitrators to determine the propriety of the

 The Arbitrators may take adjournments upon the

 request of a party or upon the Arbitrators own initiative and shall take such

 adjournments when all of the parties agree thereto.

 Section 21.
 OATHS: